data-ens/data-ens.github.io/seminar.md

 physics, chemistry and neuroscience) but a common interest in dealing with large scale or high dimensional data.

-The seminar takes place, unless exceptionally noted, on the first Tuesday of each month at 12h00 at the [Physics Department of ENS, 24 rue Lhomond](http://www.phys.ens.fr/spip.php?article579&lang=en), in room CONF IV (2nd floor).

 The colloquium is followed by an open buffet around which participants can meet and discuss collaborations.

 These seminars are made possible by the support of the [CFM-ENS